-- There is a way to make your text more personal. → There’s a way to make your text more personal.
+- There is a way to make your text more casual. → There’s a way to make your text more casual.

 - I am going if you are coming along. → I’m going if you’re coming along.

-That said, there are a couple of things you can do to make sure your posts are not only appealing to search engines, but also to fellow human readers.
+That said, there are a couple of things you can do to make sure your posts are not only appealing to fellow human readers but search engines also.

 Make sure you have a meta title and description.

 So, it used to be that Google would show your meta description and meta title in search result pages.
-But lately, they changing up a lot of things.
-It seems like they’re still showing the title, but replacing the description with their own based on what it thinks the user would benefit the most.
+But lately, they have changed a lot of things.
+It seems like they’re still showing the title, but replacing the description with text based on what it thinks the user would benefit from the most.

 Regardless, make sure you have a meta description and meta title for your blog posts.
 Also, social media platforms pull information from this, so even if Google has its own agenda, at least for social media shares, your meta descriptions are still important.

-To add meta title and description, use the Yoast SEO plugin.
+To add meta titles and descriptions, use the Yoast SEO plugin (for WordPress users).
 This plugin has a designated area in your post editor page where you can insert the title and description.